Fugashu/imx-docs/docs/main/explanations/deepDiveIntoMinting.md

 ### Minting fungible-tokens

 Cryptocurrencies that are minted are fungible tokens and often have no upper supply limit and rely on the continued growth of the project's economic system to remain valuable.
 Minting cryptocurrencies is similar to minting fiat money in traditional finance and banking in that there is theoretically no upper limit to the amount of money that can be printed, except that printing must be controlled to prevent excessive inflation/devaluation.
+On the Ethereum Blockchain the [ERC-20 Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) is used.

 ## The following section describes what happens inside such a smart contract during the mint process: